tremain-hebert/web-sprint-challenge-advanced-state-management/README.md

 ##### GET '/smurfs'

-- [ ] Retrieve an array all the Smurfs in the Smurf DB by writing a `GET` to the endpoint `/smurfs`.
+- [ ] Retrieve an array of all the Smurfs in the Smurf DB by writing a `GET` to the endpoint `/smurfs`.
 - [ ] Double check that your response from the server is an array of smurfs.

 ```js